damianhakert/damianhakert.github.io/source/handbook/security/index.html.md

 Prior to adding Teams support, 1Password was designed for use by a single person.
 It uses a native app and stores your data in a local folder on your computer.
-You can optionally sync this folder to Dropbox to make it available on your phone's 1Password app, or on another computer.
+You can optionally sync this folder to Dropbox or iCloud (if you are using a Mac/iOS) to make it available on your phone's 1Password app, or on another computer.

 ### 1Password for Teams<a name="1password-for-teams"></a>